mrc0mmand/mrc0mmand.github.io/_posts/2023-06-13-collecting-code-coverage-with-gcov.md

 If your application is long running and/or you stop it using a signal, be it explicitly (manually) or implicitly (if it runs in a systemd unit and you issue `systemctl stop`), make sure you handle at least `SIGTERM`.
-Otherwise you might find yourself wondering why there is a gaping hole in your coverage even after all tests run successfully.
+Otherwise you might find yourself wondering why there is a gaping hole in your coverage even after all tests run successfully, as your program will get terminated without having a chance to do any cleanup and, more importantly, run the coverage hooks.

 Let's take this simple example program, that prints `Hello world` and then waits for a signal: